Tacopocalypse/vdj-launchcontrolXL/README.md

 ./img contains images of device and current mapping.
-./manual contains dev manual from novation, and any associated manuals from VDJ ./example contains example code for initial guidance
+./manual contains dev manual from novation, and any associated manuals from VDJ ./example contains example code for initial guidance ./maps -- Add readme and altered mappings in